yukselao/qradar/README.md

+# About ariel scripts
-# ariel script should be located in /store/ariel/events/ folder.
+- Should be located in /store/ariel/events/ folder.